Nuxa vs BentoBox

 It depends

 You're an independent who likes BentoBox's design quality but not the price or timeline.
-Compare BentoBox's all-in cost vs Atlas + Grace + Ink + Scout on Nuxa for the same coverage.
+Compare BentoBox's all-in cost (plus its $2k–$5k onboarding) vs Nuxa's one flat per-location price that includes the whole team and free setup.

 FeatureNuxaBentoBoxWinner